EduardoWang/visual-studio-real-sense-record-and-playback-project/README.md

 device = pipe->get_active_profile().get_device();
 ```
 you have to do all steps above to actually close the pipeline and device, then you can playback normally

+# Update Aug 26 MST
+Add code in playback.cpp to allow read bag file and convert color frames to PNG and output
+Have more control on the output filename